Wednesday, September 19: Sunny and warm (not quite as hot as yesterday), persistent land wind, one or two more compact clouds

 I was up bright and early again, aiming for the 9:22 train, so that I would make everything in time today, including cleaning up the flat and stripping the bed before I left.
 First stop was the supermarket to return some bottles and get some fresh bread rolls (apparently someone had gone postal just before I got there, to judge from the broken bottles lying around, and the eventual arrival of the cops), and with that out of the way, breakfast (the last yoghurt, the last coffee) could be had, the remainder of the milk drunk and lunch prepared for the track.

-Closing the drawer with the cutlery in it some piece of plastic flew across the room, which I later determined belonged to the now defunct peeler.
+As far as the eye can seeClosing the drawer with the cutlery in it some piece of plastic flew across the room, which I later determined belonged to the now defunct peeler.
 Apart from that the packing, stripping and cleaning went well (swept the place out, but apart from a few grains of sand, nothing much) and was ready to go to meet my envisaged train.
 Was therefore pretty soon in Barth.

 Took a couple more pictures of the church, then down to the harbour and along a country path past the youth hostel.
 I had seen and photographed a map in Barth and was surprised that the E9 (the latest official version that I downloaded last night) agreed entirely with one of the bike paths, including a bit of a variation just past Flemendorf Harbor.
 In any case it was over two quite high hills on the way to Dabitz Harbor where I stopped for an hydration break, then Flemendorf Harbor was soon visible, with its windmill.
 The last part was over the top of the dike and a bit adventurous for cyclists, so that when the harbor was reached the cyclists thankfully take the road on offer, whereas I made sure I stuck to the dike which seemed the way to go.

-And it was, pretty much.
+Fields near HohendorfAnd it was, pretty much.
 The lunch stop was a small beach with quite a carpark, and plenty of picnic tables to the back drop of a number of people in the water flying kites (they didn’t seem to be on any kind of board, yet), but these were the type of kites that might lift you off the ground, if you weren’t in the water.
 Met a bloke who was also walking, then packed up and started on my further way.
 Every now and then there was a forest (which was good for shade) and the path was not entirely asphalted, which was a bit of relief for the feet.

 In any case, I continued along the waterfront after lunch, although the official map directs you to a detour which in Google Earth is free range across farmland, which is probably not such a good idea.
 Anyway, there were no markers at all today, and the ones for the cycle paths seemed to be pretty scarce as well.

 I soon reached Nisdorf, and then Kinnbackenhagen.
 Here there was a second detour, which appears to be doable, if only for the problem that a settlement of Finnish (A-frame) houses seem to be in the way, with one path being marked as “Not a public path”.
 In any case I was soon in Hohendorf, found a bus stop, but not the one I was looking for.
-A bus was due in a couple of minutes so I waited for it and asked the bus driver where the stop was and was directed to the main road, about 100&nbsp:m down a leafy avenue where I waited for the next half-hour.
+A bus was due in a couple of minutes so I waited for it and asked the bus driver where the stop was and was directed to the main road, about 100 :m down a leafy avenue where I waited for the next half-hour.
 In the meantime I had seen “observation tower” posted, which could have been on the track that I hadn’t taken, because there was no other mention of it.

 Beside the Barther Bodden.
 GPS quality: 30/30, coverage: 100%